ptsteadman/notebook/stories/a-quiet-new-voice.md

 <hr>

-Feyerabend explored her new city, yet another city, that she'd eventually have feelings for.
+Feyerabend explored her new city, yet another city that she'd eventually have feelings for.
 It was pastel and grey, and reminded Feyerabend of being a teenager.
 Feyerabend knew that she was still young in the abstract sense, but her week of freedom brought back memories of a different period of her life,